powo/openshift-devpi/README.md

 - `DEVPI_PASSWORD`: devpi creates a user named `root` by default, its password can be set with this environment variable.
 - `DEVPI_MIRROR_CACHE_EXPIRY`: Default to `86400` which is one day.
 Cache expiry time.
+- `DEVPI_SERVER_OPTIONS`: additional options to pass to the devpi-server command line

 ## Create on openshift